PerfectlySoft/PerfectDocs/guide/MySQL.md

 public func connect(host hst: String? = nil, user: String? = nil, password: String? = nil, db: String? = nil, port: UInt32 = 0, socket: String? = nil, flag: UInt = 0) -> Bool
 ```

-Opens a connection to the MySQL database when supplied with the bare minimum credentials for your server (Usually a host, user, &amp; password).
-Optionally, you can also specify the port, database, or socket.
+Opens a connection to the MySQL database when supplied with the bare minimum credentials for your server (usually a host, user, and password).
+As an option, you can specify the port, database, or socket.
 Specifying the schema is not required, as you can use the [selectDatabase()](#selectDatabase) method after the connection has been made.

 ### selectDatabase